vitalit-sib/vitalit-sib-DMP/readme.md

 ```

 This will install modules in two folders;`node_modules` and `bower components`.
-The html, JavaScript and css files of the application are in the `app` folder.
+The HTML, JavaScript and CSS files of the application are in the `app` folder.

 The development and deployment of the front-end is managed by Grunt.
 The included Gruntfile.js can be customized to fit your settings: especially, the `constants->serverURL`.
 In the following example, we assume that a virtual host named 'dmp' points to `<path-to-dmp-root>/dmp-backend/htdocs`.